Contextualizing Meta-Learning via Learning to Decompose

+{\bf Implementations.} For all models, we implement the backbone with a four-layer convolution network~\cite{VinyalsBLKW16Matching,SnellSZ17Prototypical}.
+In each block, there is a sequence of convolution, batch normalization~\cite{ioffe2015batch}, ReLU, and max pooling operators.
+Setting the hidden dimensions to 64, we add a global average pooling at the last layer.
+For MuMoMAML~\cite{Vuorio2019Multimodal}, we adopt its more complicated backbone.

-Fig.~\ref{fig:ood} illustrates the colored tasks with two plans.
-The 1-shot 5-way classification results over 1000 trials are listed in Table~\ref{tab:ood}.
+{\bf Results.} Fig.~\ref{fig:ood} illustrates the colored tasks with two plans, and the 1-shot 5-way classification results over 1000 trials are listed in Table~\ref{tab:ood}.
 For the ``DrawClass'' plan, a few-shot task is more difficult if the strength of the color noise is small, while for ``DrawTask'', a task becomes difficult with larger std values.
-MetaOptNet works better than ProtoNet, which is consistent with the intuition in~\cite{Arjovsky2019IRM}. {\name} achieves the best results in both cases since it relates classes in different tasks, so that it will remove the disturbing colors and build robust models in out-of-distribution scenarios.
+In addition to the ``shape'' attribute for characters corresponding to the category labels, the ``color'' attribute acts as a disturbance.
+Direct learning a model (\eg, ProtoNet) is prone to fit the color attribute in a few-shot task, so it will fail to recognize novel classes.
+A robust model could handle the biased scenario well.
+It will focus on the characteristic shape to construct a classifier for each support set and generalize to novel tasks with other colors.
+MetaOptNet works better than ProtoNet, which is consistent with the intuition in~\cite{Arjovsky2019IRM}. {\name} achieves the best results in both cases since it relates classes in different tasks so that it will remove the disturbing colors and build robust models in out-of-distribution/biased scenarios.